Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Results

 We introduce the persistence settings by modifying the transient action MT node ($\tau_+ = 6000ms$, $\tau_- = 100ms$).
-These settings are extending the time of exploitation before the LC module updates its decision regarding the goal to learn.
-This parameter is analog to the exploration time seen in studies implementing intrinsically motivated systems \cite{seepanomwan_intrinsic_2020}, \cite{sener_exploration_2021}.
-The experiment was repeated twenty times for each object and we performed the Kruskal-Wallis test to analyse the goal distributions.
-The test was conclusive for the three objects with $H(4), p < 0.01$ and the Mann-Whitney U test between two consecutive goals depicts no significant variation in the learning sequence for all of them (see Table \ref{table:man-whitney}).
-However, the statistical signification is closer to the baseline experiment than for the inhibition parameters.
-The persistence parameters provide similar results to baseline for the cube.
-Regarding the cylinder, the distributions of the different learning progress are more distinct.
-This manifests less learning overlap between goals across the runs.
-Regarding the ball, the learning time for all skills is reduced compared to baseline but increased compared to inhibition.
+These settings extend the learning time before the LC module disengages from learning the current goal.
+This parameter is analogous to the exploration time seen in studies implementing intrinsically motivated systems \cite{seepanomwan_intrinsic_2020}, \cite{sener_exploration_2021}.
+Each object was subjected to the experiment twenty times, followed by a Kruskal-Wallis test to evaluate the goal distributions.
+The test was conclusive for the three objects with $H(4), p < 0.01$, and the Mann-Whitney U test between two consecutive goals does not show a significant variation in the learning sequence for all of them (see Table \ref{table:man-whitney}).
+However, statistical significance is closer to the baseline experiment than for the inhibition parameters.
+The persistence parameters provide results similar to the baseline for the cube.
+With respect to the cylinder, the distributions of the different learning progresses are more distinct.
+This manifests itself as less learning overlap between the goals in all the runs.
+With regard to the ball, the learning time for all goals is reduced compared to baseline but increased compared to inhibition.

-Experimenting on three different objects with various learning complexity allows to evaluate the error inhibition and persistence.
-Regarding the former, this neural mechanism is introduced to support the switch of goal learning if the learning progress does not evolve.
-For the latter, we demonstrate that the time window spent on trying to learn a goal can have an influence depending on the object.
-Together, these parameters demonstrate that they could improve the learning of different skills by relying on the complexity of the objects.
+Investigating three distinct objects of varying learning complexity enables assessing error inhibition and persistence.
+Error inhibition triggers disengagement from a goal too difficult to learn (i.e., no evolution of the learning progress) and reorients learning to a different goal.
+Persistence determines the number of trials to learn a goal before disengagement.
+Together, these parameters modulate the learning of the goals in a flexible way based on the complexity of the objects.
 Here, the baseline experiment is optimal for the cube with no significant learning fluctuation.
-The ball exhibits the shortest learning time with moderate learning fluctuation under the inhibition settings and the cylinder displays a weaker overlap of learning between goals under the persistence criterion.
+The ball exhibits the shortest learning time with moderate learning fluctuation under the inhibition parameters, and the cylinder displays a weaker overlap of learning between goals under the persistence criterion.